£25 Find Cheap Flights from Dublin to Portugal

 The average price of all round-trip flights from Dublin to Portugal clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Portugal on a Sunday and more expensive on a Wednesday.
-On your return trip to Dublin, you should consider flying back on a Friday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Portugal on a Tuesday and more expensive on a Wednesday.
+On your return trip to Dublin, you should consider flying back on a Wednesday, and avoid Tuesdays for better deals.

 How far in advance should I book a flight from Dublin to Portugal?